PSGO/PPPwnGo/README.md

 - Just demo, don’t have too high expectations, the current success rate is not high, please wait patiently.

-- The stage.bin of PS4 11.00 is used by default.
-If you are using other versions, you need to overwrite the two bin files yourself.
-All versions in the version selection drop-down box do not mean that they are all supported.
-This needs to be updated with PPPwn.

 - If pppwn.py is updated later, there is no need to update the exe.
 Directly overwrite "pppwn.py", "offsets.py" in the root directory, and the bin files in the "stage1" and "stage1" folders.